DIY Tips to Prevent Frozen Pipes

 On a cold winter’s night, nothing feels better than curling up tight in your bed.
 Just let the wind howl and let the snow fall, right?
 Wrapped in blankets, you’re warm and you’re safe.
 Except maybe you aren’t so safe.
 Because cold, windy nights put your home at risk for frozen pipes and eventually the disaster of burst pipes—carrying a several thousand dollar price tag!

-Every year we meet with dozens of homeowners whose frozen pipes burst and caused catastrophic home damage.
+Every year we meet with dozens of homeowners whose frozen pipes have burst and caused catastrophic home damage.
 Distraught, they always ask us: what could we have done differently?

-Follow these at-home tips to prevent frozen pipes—for real peace-of-mind.
+That’s why we put together this at-home list of DIY tips to prevent frozen pipes.
+Follow these do-it-yourself tips to prevent frozen pipes for peace-of-mind.
 On the next cold night, you can curl up and feel safe, because you’ve got this.

 Frozen Pipes and Burst Pipes

-The standing water in your water pipes can also turn to ice — if the weather gets cold enough.
+When the temperature drops to below freezing, water freezes.
+The standing water in your water pipes can also turn to ice.

 Step 1: Pipe freezes

 Step 2: The ice exerts pressure until the pipe bursts.